mipro98/infra/README.md

 At the heart of the maintenance role is the script `mpserver-maintenance.sh` which gets deployed by ansible.
 Additionally:
 * A systemd timer is set up which triggers above script every night at 2 A.M.
 * The `btrbk.conf` file is deployed
+* An `uptime-monitor.sh` script is deployed which checks continously whether the server is online.
+When it is offline, it optionally executes an ssh command  (I use it to restart my router).
+After successful reconnect, an E-Mail is sent about the downtime.
+* A systemd service is installed to start the `uptime-monitor.sh` script on boot.

 Refer to section [Automatic Maintenance](#automatic-maintenance) for more details.